Blood Donor Center

 - A healthy donor may donate red blood cells every 56 days.

 - Eligible employees receive 3 hours ETO with each successful blood donation.

-- Jefferson does not provide financial compensation for blood donation.
+- Jefferson does not offer money in exchange for blood donations.

 How Do I Make an Appointment to Give Blood?